 E. Gene therapy

-Cells having a functional gene can be replaced to cells which are having non-functional gene, and for which the cell culture technique is used.
+Cells with a non-functional gene can be replaced by cells with functional genes, for which the cell culture technique is used.

 F. Immunological studies